Recruitment

 Selection criteria

-Completion or near completion of a PhD in human-centred AI or closely related area.
+Completion or near completion of a PhD in human-centred AI, human factors/cognitive psychology for decision support, or closely related area.

-Demonstrated experience in using machine learning, such as deep learning for image processing, or natural language processing/LLMs.
+Demonstrated experience in using machine learning, including for image processing.

 Demonstrated software engineering/development abilities, and the use of tools for software engineering.